projectriff/riff/docs/riff_image_load.md

 ### Synopsis

-Load the set of images identified by the provided image manifest into a docker daemon.
+Load the images in an image manifest into a docker daemon and tag them.

+For details of image manifests, see `riff image relocate -h`.

 NOTE: This command requires the `docker` command line tool, as well as a docker daemon.

-SEE ALSO: To load, tag, and push images, use `riff image push`.
+SEE ALSO: To load, tag, and push images to a registry, use `riff image push`.

 ```
 riff image load [flags]